camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

      docker-compose exec tilecloudchain generate_tiles --get-hash <max-zoom>/0/0 --layer <layer>

   We consider that the first tile of the max zoom is empty.
-  Than copy past the result in the layer config.
+  Then copy-paste the result in the layer config.

-* If you need it you can generate the WMTS capabilities file:
+* If you need it, you can generate the WMTS capabilities file:

   .. prompt:: bash